Temporary Work - Government Authorised Exchange (formerly known as TIER 5 Government Authorised Exchange)

-Tier 5 of the points-based system came into force on 27 November 2008.
-Tier 5 enables young overseas nationals to experience life and culture in the UK and also permits workers to undertake short term or temporary employment in the UK and consists of two main categories: the Youth Mobility Scheme and the Temporary Worker which consists of six sub-categories, set out below:
+Temporary Workers of the points-based system enables young overseas nationals to experience life and culture in the UK and also permits workers to undertake short term or temporary employment in the UK and consists of two main categories: the Youth Mobility Scheme and the Temporary Worker which consists of six sub-categories, set out below:

 This scheme provides individuals with the opportunity to come to the UK temporarily through approved schemes.
 These individual schemes are designed to share knowledge, experience and work practice through placements in the UK.
 This category is not to be used to fill job vacancies or provide a route for unskilled labour force to come to the UK.